Mechanic · Crash Fairspin originals 13 min read

 Roobet1 percentNo token overlayEstablished brand

-The Fairspin TFS Crash build is expected to sit in the 97 percent RTP cluster (Fairspin brand-wide), making it the lowest raw-RTP Crash build in the audit set.
+The Fairspin TFS Crash build is expected to sit in the 97 percent RTP cluster (Fairspin brand-wide), making it the lowest raw-RTP Crash build in operator coverage.
 The on-chain transparency layer plus TFS earn-rate are the trade-offs.

-How this Crash build compares to other Fairspin TFS games
+How this build compares to other Fairspin TFS games

 Fairspin runs 30 in-house TFS games.
 The on-chain bet recording layer applies to every Fairspin tfs crash round AND every other Fairspin TFS game we audit.
 Internal cross-reference for this Crash page: